UIHP-Challenges/UIHP-Challenges-April23/challenges/README.md

 ---

 With our new `updateData` **hook**, we have eliminated unnecessary repeated calls to `updateDOM` and make sure we are only updating the DOM if our data has changed.
-However, we are still recreating the entire DOM from scratch every time - even when some of our elements will be redered exactly the same.
+However, we are still recreating the entire DOM from scratch every time - even when some of our elements will be rendered exactly the same.

 To solve this problem, we can write an 'algorithm' (a series of "smart instructions"), to check what elements actually **differ** on our updated DOM as compared the the previous DOM - and only change the DOM elements that need to be updated.